ionic-team/capacitor/site/docs-md/plugins/web.md

 export class MyPluginWeb extends WebPlugin {
   constructor() {
-    // Call super with the name of our plugin (this should match the natve name),
+    // Call super with the name of our plugin (this should match the native name),
     // along with the platforms this plugin will activate on.
 For example, it's possible
     // to use a web plugin for Android and iOS by adding them to the platforms list (lowercased) super({